 Beyond manufacturing decisions, quality control and compliance strategies can also significantly impact product economics.
 These considerations may include:

 COGS and TEA analyses are also critical in determining sustainable product pricing strategies capable of recouping R&D investments while supporting reimbursement and market adoption.
-This is especially relevant in cell and gene therapy, where development costs are often substantial, spanning:
+This is especially relevant in cell and gene therapy, where development costs are often substantial across

 A well-structured COGS assessment enables companies to: